 The course is an introduction to the research and theories in learning and cognition.
 Basic types of learning and the variables which influence the learning and cognitive processes will be included.
 In the learning component, the focus will be on instrumental and operant conditioning and issues growing from these basic types of learning.
 In the cognitive component topics covered will be information processing, memory, language, comprehension, and thought.
-Prerequisite: General Psychology I or II (PSY 1113/1213) or permission of instructor.
+Prerequisite: General Psychology (PSY 1113) or permission of instructor.